tesseract-ocr/tessdoc/TrainingTesseract.md

 training/set_unicharset_properties -U input_unicharset -O output_unicharset --script_dir=training/langdata
 ```

-## font\_properties (new in 3.01)
+## font\_properties

-A new requirement for training in 3.01 is a `font_properties` file.
+Now you need to create a `font_properties` file.
 The purpose of this file is to provide font style information that will appear in the output when the font is recognized.
 The `font_properties` file is a text file specified by the `-F filename` option to `mftraining`.

 Each line of the `font_properties` file is formatted as follows:
 ```